Politics - Domestic Policy NORTH AMERICA

 The Washington Post

-The Washington Post provides the most comprehensive coverage, including context about Trump’s past rhetoric, legal arguments from both sides, judicial questioning, and the broader implications for 1.3 million immigrants.
-It integrates political, legal, and social dimensions of the case.
+The Washington Post provides the most comprehensive coverage, including detailed context about Trump's past rhetoric, legal arguments from both sides, specific judicial exchanges, and broader implications beyond Haiti and Syria.
+It also integrates political context (e.g., Springfield pet-eating claims) with legal doctrine.

 2.